Goals From 2017

 I did a six month freelance project for my most high-profile company yet—MusclePharm.
 I learned a lot doing paid Facebook ads at ServiceTitan (the company I worked for at the time) after spending over $1.5 million in FB ads.

 I learned a lot from this project.
 For one, I don’t think I’ll freelance again while at a full-time job.
 While the extra income is very nice, the opportunity cost is very high — most notably less free time and a hit to my performance at my main job.
 The latter is important because I was in a great position at ST and I could have done better during my time there.
 I believe freelancing was one of the major factors of my decrease in performance there, which led to me not going as high and far as I could have gone there — earning me more money long term than the freelance project.

 Hit the big 3–0 last year.
-Deanna took me out to a delicious steak dinner, and other than that I didn’t really celebrate too much.
-She did get me some amazing gifts though — a new Louis Vuitton wallet and some nice Clark Dessert Boots.
+We went out to a delicious steak dinner, and other than that I didn’t really celebrate too much.
+My girlfriend did get me some amazing gifts though — a new Louis Vuitton wallet and some nice Clark Dessert Boots.